troglobit/myLinux/README.md

 today is [Dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) by the incredibly humble [Matt Johnston](https://matt.ucc.asn.au/).

-No services are enabled by default in TroglOS, so Dropbear has to be enabled first.
+No services are enabled by default in myLinux, so Dropbear has to be enabled first.
 It currently allows `root` access, but we recommend disabling this and set up another user: <kbd>adduser example</kbd>